 Steps to apply

-If you’re a new student and want to study at Victoria, follow the steps below to help you apply and get prepared before you start university.
+If you’re a new student and want to study at Victoria University of Wellington, follow the steps below to apply and get prepared before you start university.

 International and PhD students